-The most valiant thing you can do as an artist is inspire someone else to be creative”
+“The most valiant thing you can do as an artist is inspire someone else to be creative”

 Teaching, to me, is a humanitarian act, as well as an artistic one, and the way I feel most able to contribute to the world.
 Whether teaching aspiring and experienced artists, or individuals brand new to the form, the three pillars of my teaching are: community, context, and content.

-As a lifelong learner myself, my first priority in every classroom is to create a community, one that cultivates learning, connection, positive challenge, and growth.
+As a lifelong learner myself, my first priority in every classroom is to create an inclusive and supportive community, one that cultivates learning, connection, positive challenge, and growth.
 Normalizing imperfection and “failure” as a part of learning and progress, I create space for my students to take risks, and to build personal systems of reflection and feedback.
 I make an effort to make every student feel seen, taking the time to check-in with them on a human level before every class, which sometimes (when appropriate) actually leads me to edit or adjust my plans for the day.
 I build relationships of respect and rapport with my students, as a result of showing genuine care and interest in their lives, which in turn motivates them to put forth their best effort with confidence and commitment.
 I also invite students into peer feedback relationships during class, so that they have the opportunity to learn from and support each other.
 By balancing encouragement with supportive and constructive feedback, I create an environment in which students are pushed to work hard, but feel safe to stretch their individual boundaries and grow.
 The energy and enthusiasm I bring to my work as a teacher is often reflected by my students, allowing them to engage in the work with passion and vigor.